fasenderos/nodejs-order-book/README.md

 :star: Star me on GitHub — it motivates me a lot!

-Ultra-fast matching engine written in Javascript
+Ultra-fast matching engine written in TypeScript

 ## Features